Khoeckman/freebuild-plots/README.md

 cd (bool) - Check if a function is on cd by setting to 0 and calling a function which should set it to 1.
 And checking if its 1 after permission (byte) - Permission level of the player used to compare against the protection level of a plot rated (byte) [0] - The amount of plots a player rated this hour, may not exceed #{maxRated}
-banUnix (int | unset) [0] - Unix timestamp marking the end of the ban unclaimCd (short) [1800] - Amount of seconds until a player can unclaim their home.
+banSeconds (int) - Amount of seconds a player is soft-banned banUnix (int | unset) [0] - Unix timestamp marking the end of the ban unclaimCd (short) [1800] - Amount of seconds until a player can unclaim their home.
 Is set to #{unClaimCd} when claiming a plot groupStr (string) - Stored group tag for chat feedback